ipython/ipython/docs/source/development/config.rst

 The main IPython configuration file is a plain Python script, which can perform extensive logic to populate the config object.
-IPython 2.0 introduces a JSON configuration file, which is just a direct JSON serialization of the config dictionary.
-The JSON format is easily processed by external software.
+IPython 2.0 introduces a JSON configuration file, which is just a direct JSON serialization of the config dictionary, which is easily processed by external software.

 When both Python and JSON configuration file are present, both will be loaded, with JSON configuration having higher priority.